matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 messages.

-When a client receives a Megolm session, the client MUST ensure that the session was received via a channel that ensures authenticity of the messages.
+When a client receives a Megolm session, the client MUST ensure that the session was received via an Olm channel, in order to ensure the authenticity of the messages.
-Practically speaking, this means that Megolm sessions must be received via Olm.

 When a client is updating a Megolm session in its store, the client MUST ensure: